Frequently Asked Questions.

 What is the anticipated blood pressure effect patients can expect with the use of PreCardix®?

-In the clinical trial, 89% of participants experienced a significant effect on their blood pressure health within eight weeks or less without significant side effects.
-The average reduction in systolic blood pressure was 9.5 mmHg and 4.2 mmHg in diastolic blood pressure after 8 weeks compared to baseline.
+In the clinical trial, 89% of participants experienced a significant effect on their blood pressure health within eight weeks or less without serious side effects.
+The average reduction in systolic blood pressure was 6.7 mmHg, and 1.7 mmHg reduction in diastolic blood pressure after 8 weeks compared to baseline1.
 43% of participants experienced over 10 mmHg improvement in systolic blood pressure, and 24% of participants experienced over 15 mmHg in systolic blood pressure, compared to baseline.

 Have any studies conducted on patients with renal or hepatic concerns?
 Is PreCardix® safe to use in these patients?